MicrosoftDocs/entra-docs/docs/identity-platform/v2-app-types.md

 ## The basics

-You must register each app that uses the Microsoft identity platform in the Azure portal [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908).
+You must register each app that uses the Microsoft identity platform in the Microsoft Entra admin center [App registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM).
 The app registration process collects and assigns these values for your app:

 * An **Application (client) ID** that uniquely identifies your app
 * A **Redirect URI** that you can use to direct responses back to your app